saliyavivek/Sanjeevani/logs.md

 - User can add reviews on warehouses and can share their experience.
 - Generating an invoice when user makes payment.
 - Integrated `react-hot-toast` library for showing on-screen notification popups.

+---

+### Date: 10-12-2024

+**Tasks Completed:**

+- Categorize User Bookings into 3 sections: Past, Current and Upcoming.
+- Implemented settings functionality where user can update their profile picture, name, email and phone number.
+- And some minor ui improvements.